DoanVyVy/To-do-app-wpf/README.md

 - Add new tasks with titles and descriptions.
 - Edit or update existing tasks.
 - Mark tasks as completed or pending.
 - Delete tasks from the list.
-- Responsive and user-friendly interface for desktop users.
 - Local database integration for data persistence.

 ## Screenshots